Ireland Bike Tour - Galway & Connemara Coast | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-Later, arrive at your inviting hotel, set on the shores of Lough Inagh.
-Enjoy time to relax and freshen up before your small group gathers for dinner, prepared by the hotel chef.
+Later, arrive at your welcoming hotel on the shores of Lough Inagh.
+Take time to relax and freshen up before gathering with your small group for dinner, thoughtfully prepared by the hotel chef.

-Important note: For those tours that feature the Aran Islands Hotel, you will have an optional morning ride around the island before meeting at the pier in Kilronan to catch the noon ferry to the mainland.
-Alternatively, you may relax at the hotel or explore the village before meeting your trip leaders and fellow travelers at the pier.
+Important note: For tours featuring the Aran Islands Hotel, you’ll have the option to enjoy a morning ride around the island before meeting at the pier in Kilronan to catch the noon ferry to the mainland.
+Alternatively, you may choose to relax at the hotel or explore the village before rejoining your trip leaders and fellow travelers at the pier.

 Today's Ride Choices